 - Background: Transparent

-Step 2: Select the Rectangular Marquee Tool (M) at the toolbar.
+Step 2: Select the Rectangular Marquee Tool (keyboard shortcut M) in the toolbar.

-Note: Make sure you are using px, mm as measurement style alongside the value because this will automatically revert to centimeters if you only add a numerical value.
+Note: Make sure you are using px, mm as measurement units alongside the value because this will automatically revert to centimeters if you only add a numerical value.

 Step 3: Click the top left corner of your canvas and you’ll see a dashed square.

-Step 4: Choose the Paint Bucket Tool (G) from the toolbar, usually in the submenu of the Gradient Tool.
+Step 4: Choose the Paint Bucket Tool (keyboard shortcut G) from the toolbar, usually in the submenu of the Gradient Tool.

 Click inside the area you marked with the Marquee tool to fill the square you just created.